 In the event, on Tuesday as George watched the in-flight movie Senna aboard the plane out of London and tweeted “OMG, he was a beauty & so sweet”, Jon Moss was not beside him.
 When Culture Club stopped over to play a warm-up gig at the Tennis Stadium in Dubai, Jon was not at his drumkit, nor did he appear in Australia.
 A brief announcement before Culture Club took the stage in Sydney just after midnight on Jan 1 amounts to all the public has been told: Jon was stuck in London with a bad back, apparently a slipped disc.
 A sharp-eyed fan in the US called Gloria recalls that George tweeted about this on December 30.
 He said: “Jon is very unwell sadly.
 He was too poorly to travel.
 He’s gutted, so are we!”

 Fans naturally started to ask what’s really up behind the scenes?
 Old friends initially suspected a classic attack with a hatpin, harking back to the old feuding of the 80s.
-But talk within Culture Club circles this week confirms that Jon has suffered an authentic injury and is due to go into hospital for surgery.
+But talk within Culture Club circles this week confirms that Jon has suffered an authentic injury and is due to go into hospital for treatment.
 The camaraderie between George, Jon, Roy and Mikey is reported to have been rekindled and rehearsals actually enjoyable and relaxed enough for whoever is around to join in with the writing.
 At band dinners in Dubai and Sydney there was agreement that the two shows had gone well.
 George was being particularly sociable with everyone after hours, rather than doing his own thing as in the old days.

 All the more surprising then that George hasn’t offered Jon any further sympathy on Twitter or Facebook.
 Nor have we heard anything about Jon’s health expressed publicly.
 OK, there doesn’t seem to be an active official website for Culture Club as a band, but George’s own website has stayed schtum too.
 Amid George’s continual tweeting during the round trip (which included a bleat about a hotel charging $8 to deliver coffee to his room), the only reference to the show itself said: “I had such a great time tonight in Sydney.
 A very memorable NYE, with Neil Tennant from PSBs.”